How to book

 Booking to consult original documents

-You’ll need to consult these in our Search Room, where space is limited.
+You’ll need to consult original documents in our Search Room, where space is limited.
 To avoid a wasted visit, we recommend booking your space.
-If you know what you’ll require, order these a few days before you visit and we’ll have the first few items ready.
+If you know what you’ll require, order up to 6 items a few days before you visit and we’ll have them ready for you.

 On Wednesday to Friday, you can also request items onsite up to 1pm.
 We aim to deliver documents from our stores to you within 30 minutes, but at busy times this may take longer.
 It’s our responsibility to ensure the safe delivery, handling and return of documents.